euroargodev/argoonlineschool/_sources/Lessons/L03_UsingArgoData/Chapter10_UsingArgoData_intro.md

 conda install seawater
 ```

+For futher information about [Managing Python Environments](https://earth-env-data-science.github.io/lectures/environment/python_environments.html) we recommend the corresponding section in [An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro)

 ### Data used in the Argo Online School

-If you download the notebooks you should create a ./Data* folder to include the files used for the examples.
+If you download the notebooks you should create a ./Data* folder to include the data files used for the examples.
 The files in the Data folder can be downloaded directly from its source using _wget_, for instance:

-for the *Daily NOAA OI SST V2 High-Resolution Dataset for 2019*:
+for the *Daily NOAA OI SST V2 High-Resolution Dataset for 2020*:

 ```
-wget ftp://ftp2.psl.noaa.gov/Datasets/noaa.oisst.v2.highres/sst.day.mean.2019.nc
+wget ftp://ftp2.psl.noaa.gov/Datasets/noaa.oisst.v2.highres/sst.day.mean.2020.nc
 ```

 for the data from float 6901254: